casper-network/docs-archive/dapp-dev-guide/contract-dsl/getting-started.md

 ```

-##### Testing the sample contract:
+##### Testing the Example Contract:

+If you set up your contract using `cargo-casperlabs` you can test your contract using the local runtime.
+Set up the runtime following the steps in /./testing.md
-You can use the following test to check whether or not your tutorial contract is working as it uses the DSL:
+You can use the following test to check whether or not your tutorial contract is working properly:
 ```
 #[cfg(test)]
 mod tests {